-- A meeting for parents/carers of new children prior to entry to Foundation Stage (F1), when 'Welcome' booklets are given out and there is an opportunity to meet staff and look around the Foundation setting. - Two accompanied visits are made to introduce the child/parent (or carer) to the Foundation (F1) routine. - Termly 'Stay and play' sessions for parents and children (F1) - The term before the children move to full time (F2), the children visit their new class and stay for their first lunchtime. - Meet the teacher session at the beginning of F2 to provide parents with an overview of the curriculum, expectations for the end of the year, how phonics is taught and how they can support their child's learning at home.
-It also provides parents with an opportunity to discuss any concerns or ask questions to their child's class teacher. - Termly Curriculum mornings and weekly 'Open door' reading sessions for parents and children (F1 & F2) - Parents' meetings to discuss the child's progress and future targets are held at regular intervals during the Foundation Stage. - Information regarding the Foundation Stage Curriculum is sent home on a half termly basis. - Tapestry is used to share children's memorable moments at school with parents and for parents to share their child's achievements at home with the FS staff. - An 'open door' policy which allows parents to engage with staff as and when they feel they need to.
+- A meeting for parents/carers of new children prior to entry to Foundation Stage (F1), when 'Welcome' booklets are given out and there is an opportunity to meet staff and look around the Foundation setting. - Two accompanied visits are made to introduce the child/parent (or carer) to the Foundation (F1) routine. - 'Stay and play' sessions for parents and children starting F1 and F2. - The term before the children move to full time (F2), the children visit their new class and stay for their first lunchtime. - Meet the teacher session at the beginning of F2 to provide parents with an overview of the curriculum, expectations for the end of the year, how phonics is taught and how they can support their child's learning at home.
+It also provides parents with an opportunity to discuss any concerns or ask questions to their child's class teacher. - Termly Curriculum mornings and weekly 'Open door' reading sessions for parents and children (F1 & F2) - Parents' meetings to discuss the child's progress and future targets are held at regular intervals during the Foundation Stage. - Tapestry is used to share children's memorable moments at school with parents and for parents to share their child's achievements at home with the FS staff. - An 'open door' policy which allows parents to engage with staff as and when they feel they need to.